George Hodgson: Personal life

 George Hodgson was born in 1893 in Montreal, Quebec.
 He matriculated at McGill University in 1912, competing in swimming and water polo for the school.
-While there, he was admitted to the Zeta Psi fraternity, and graduated with a Bachelor of Science in applied science in 1916.
+While there, he was admitted to the Zeta Psi fraternity and graduated with a Bachelor of Science in applied science in 1916.
 He was inducted into the Canada's Sports Hall of Fame in 1955, the International Swimming Hall of Fame in 1968, into the McGill University Sports Hall of Fame in 1996, and died in Montreal in 1983.

 Several members of George Hodgson's extended family were also involved in Canadian sports.
 His uncles Billy and Archie Hodgson were prominent athletes with the Montreal Amateur Athletic Association in the 1880s and 1890s, playing both ice hockey and lacrosse with the organisation.
 Archie Hodgson was a member of the first Stanley Cup winning team in 1893, the same year George Hodgson was born.

 International career

 George Hodgson, Canada's only Olympic gold medal winner in swimming until 1984, did not stay in competition very long.
 He won two gold medals at the 1912 Stockholm Olympics, with times of 5:24.4s in the 400-metre and 22:00.0s in the 1500-metre freestyle.
 He had already set a world record of 22:23.0 in the first round of the race.
-He was eighteen at the time and retired immediately after one of the great races of all time.
+He was eighteen at the time and retired immediately after one of the greatest races of all time.
 His unprecedented success was widely attributed to his innovation of the trudgen stroke, a hybrid between the front crawl and sidestroke.

-It was for the 1500 meter Olympic championship and Hodgson broke world and Olympic records for 1000 yards and meters, and 1 mile in addition to the prescribed 1500 meter race distance.
+It was for the 1500 meter Olympic championship, and Hodgson broke world and Olympic records for 1000 yards and meters and 1 mile in addition to the prescribed 1500 meter race distance.
 His Olympic record at 400 meters stood until 1924 when Johnny Weissmuller broke it at Amsterdam.
 He was Canada's lone swimmer in 1912.

 World War I Service

-During World War I Hodgson served as a pilot in the Royal Naval Air Service (RNAS).
+During World War I, Hodgson served as a pilot in the Royal Naval Air Service (RNAS).
 He was appointed Probationer Flight Sub-Lieutenant, Ottawa on 18 January 1916, and was stationed at Chingford, then Felixstowe from 16 June 1916, where he carried out anti-submarine patrols, flying Felixstowe F2A flying boats.
 He was promoted to Flight Lieutenant on 30 June 1917.
-On 1 June 1918 he was posted to Southeast Area (service no. R 184192), and then from 18 August 1918 was pilot of Porte Baby 9810 (large flying boat) at Lerwick, Shetland, while serving at Houton Seaplane Station, Orkney.
-On 2 October 1918 he was posted to No.210 Training Depot Station and to Shorncliffe on 10 January 1919.
+On 1 June 1918, he was posted to Southeast Area (service no. R 184192), and then from 18 August 1918 was pilot of Porte Baby 9810 (large flying boat) at Lerwick, Shetland, while serving at Houton Seaplane Station, Orkney.
+On 2 October 1918, he was posted to No.210 Training Depot Station and to Shorncliffe on 10 January 1919.
 He moved to the unemployed list on 22 January 1919.

 Decorations

-During the war Hodgson received a number of decorations:
+During the war, Hodgson received a number of decorations: